Oscar nominees hobnob three weeks ahead of Hollywood's big night

-BEVERLY HILLS, California (Reuters) - This year’s Oscar nominees gathered for the ultimate Hollywood power lunch on Monday in a celebration of the old adage “it’s an honor just to be nominated” three weeks before the film industry’s biggest night.
+BEVERLY HILLS, Calif., Feb 10 (Reuters) - This year’s Oscar nominees gathered for the ultimate Hollywood power lunch on Monday in a celebration of the old adage “it’s an honor just to be nominated” three weeks before the film industry’s biggest night.

 The annual Oscars nominees luncheon convened more than 200 contenders pursuing an Academy Award on March 2 - from 18-time nominee Meryl Streep for best actress in “August: Osage County” to Lupita Nyong‘o, who won a best supporting actress nod for her first film role ever in “12 Years a Slave.”